 After that fell apart Sonfield then sent the ticket to old friend Crawford for help.

 But it turns out that Rhodes was also a friend of 20 years of MUSL security guy Eddie.
 Which pretty much wrapped up the case.

-All of which lead up to Eddie’s court case in July this year where the jury didn’t have too much trouble returning a guilty verdict.
+All of which lead up to Eddie’s court case in July 2015 where the jury didn’t have too much trouble returning a guilty verdict.

-Sentencing is scheduled for 9th September and could result in up to 10 years in prison.
+Sentencing was scheduled for 9th September with a potential 10 years in prison.

 So Is It Possible To Rig The Lottery?